roqme/robmosys-roqme-itp/docs/README.md

 	**FOR THE Probabilistic Reasoner**

-	* Move to the generated “reasoner” project, available at: “/home/smartsoft/workspaces/SmartMDSD-Toolchain/QoSMetricProvider/reasoner”, open a new terminal and execute the following commands:
+	* Move to the generated “reasoner” project, available at: “/home/smartsoft/workspaces/SmartMDSD-Toolchain/QoSMetricProvider/reasoner”, open a new terminal, and execute the following commands:

 	```
 	chmod +777 gen_makefile.sh